cccheek/hw_team-gen/README.md

   n/a

   ## Contributing
   I did!
-Kevin Willig helped me with the final bug. :)
+Kevin and Aleks helped too. :)

   ## Tests
   Over and over and over again.